 If someone makes the choice to drive while distracted—whether it’s reading or sending a text message, looking down to switch the radio station, eating or drinking behind the wheel, or turning around to reach for something in the backseat—he or she chooses to act negligently.
 When this negligence results in the injury or death of another person, the victim and/or his or her family are entitled to take legal action.

 If you were injured or your loved one was killed by a distracted driver, contact Wagner Reese at (888) 204-8440 for a free consultation with one of our Indianapolis distracted driving lawyers.

 Types of Distracted Driving

-When thinking about distracted driving accidents, the usual sources or causes come to mind: texting, eating, passengers, or looking down at the radio.
-However, distracted driving accidents can include other causes such as using a map or navigation system, steering wheel or dash distractions, applying makeup, rubber-necking (taking your eyes off the road to look at something- another car, an accident, animal, etc).
+When thinking about distracted driving accidents, the usual sources or causes come to mind: texting, eating, talking to passengers, or looking down at the radio.
+However, distracted driving accidents can include other things, such as using a map or navigation system, steering wheel or dash distractions, applying makeup, rubber-necking (taking your eyes off the road to look at something—another car, an accident, an animal, etc.).

 - Visual Distraction: A driver is visually distracted if he or she looks away from the road at any time.
 This includes things like reading or sending texts, checking GPS devices, looking back to make sure children’s seatbelts are buckled, looking down to change the radio, and more.